PraseodymiumSpike/Battalion-Ideas/Battalions/The Party.md

 ### Chairman
 This Piece is a Titan.
 It may Move or Capture 1 Space along Queen Lines.

-If an Enemy Supporter Moves to a Space adjacent to a Chairman while it is not Imprisoned, it becomes Imprisoned, and while Imprisoned, it cannot Move, Capture, give Check, or use any active ability given to it any mechanic.
-If a Friendly Supporter Moves to a Space adjacent to it while it is Imprisoned, it stops being Imprisoned, though it could become Imprisoned again through the action of an Enemy Supporter.
+If an Enemy Supporter Moves to a Space adjacent to a Chairman while it is not Imprisoned, that Chairman becomes Imprisoned, and while Imprisoned, it cannot Move, Capture, give Check, or use any active ability given to it any mechanic.
+If a Friendly Supporter Moves to a Space adjacent to a Chairman while it is Imprisoned, it stops being Imprisoned, though it could become Imprisoned again through the action of an Enemy Supporter.
 Only Supporters' own movements trigger these effects; Any Supporters switching sides or being created do not trigger them.
 | | | |
 |-|-|-|
 |s|s|s|